iglu-sh/docs/docs/getting-started/Install with Docker compose.md

 sidebar_position: 2
 ---

-We recomend the installation via docker compose, as it is the easyest one.
+We recomend the installation via docker compose, as it is the simplest one.

 ## Compose file